uiowa-cs-3210-0001/cs3210-assignments/course-project/README.md

 The ecosystem map and the list of species are loaded from the corresponding files provided to the program as command line arguments.

 Runing the simulator starts a new simulation session.
 Within a single simulation session, the user can select to run a single iteration, or a "batch" of several iterations at once (e.g. 10 or 100 iterations).
 After each run, the simulator prints the session's current ecosystem state to the console.
-The user can then chose to continue the simulation session (by doing another run), save the current ecosystem state to a file, or exit.
+The user can then choose to continue the simulation session (by doing another run), save the current ecosystem state to a file, or exit.
+If a user who ran at least one iteration chooses to exit, they are asked whether they want to save the current ecosystem state to a file before exiting.

+Saving the current ecosystem state to a file simply means saving the current state of the map to a file.
+This means that things like the animals' current energy levels and the plants' regrowth states will be reset to their initial values when the user saves and then "restores" the state by using the saved map to start a new simulation (but see [this stretch goal](#savingrestoring-the-full-state-of-the-ecosystem)).

 ### Ecosystem rules

 1. During each iteration every organism in the ecosystem gets a chance to perform its living functions (move, grow, consume).
 Plants get their turn first, then the herbivores, then the omnivores, then the cycle repeats at the next iteration.
 2. Animals move freely around the ecosystem to find food, but they cannot move over the geographic obstacles, plants or other animals (unless they are consuming them).
 All animals move with the same speed (one block per iteration).
 3. Plants remain static and don't spread into new areas.
 4. Each living organism has an associated number of "energy points" it gives to the organism that consumes it.